cyberbotics/webots-doc/automobile/driver-library.md

-The `wbu_driver_set_cruising_speed` function activates the control in cruising speed of the car, the rotational speed of the wheels is forced (respecting the geometric differential constraint) in order that the car moves at the speed given in argument of the function (in kilometers per hour).
+The `wbu_driver_set_cruising_speed` function activates the control in cruising speed of the car, the rotational speed of the wheels is forced (respecting the geometric differential constraint) in order for the car to move at the speed given in argument of the function (in kilometers per hour).
 When the control in cruising speed is activated, the speed is directly applied to the wheel without any engine model simulation, therefore any call to functions like